tmasthay/Food-Combos/README.md

 cartesian -- when True, will explicitly list all possible combos of your two files, else will just list them in column format -- defaults to False update -- when True, this will run update.py to add to the database, else will just do parsing -- defaults to False
 ```

+**SOME IMPORTANT NOTES BELOW**

+**(1) If input_files is empty, the program will intentionally crash, so it is MANDATORY.**

+**(2) When creating your command line arguments, the program parses Python strings, so make sure to take into account bash string parsing with ' and " characters!**

+**(3) database generation takes ~15 minutes, but after that queries are essentially instantaneous.**

+**(4) In general, don't try to read through all the output; it is just there to expose you to new dishes and to get your mind thinking in ways you might not normally as far as food combinations!**